navidrome/navidrome/README.md

 You will need to install [Go 1.14](https://golang.org/dl/) and [Node 13](http://nodejs.org).
 You'll also need [ffmpeg](https://ffmpeg.org) installed in your system.
-The setup is very strict, and the steps bellow only work with these specific versions (enforced in the Makefile)
+The setup is very strict, and the steps below only work with these specific versions (enforced in the Makefile)

 After the prerequisites above are installed, clone this repository and build the application with: